-Chief Housing and Strategy Officer
+Vice President and Chief Strategy Officer

 CCC’s real estate portfolio consists of approximately 2,115 units of affordable housing and several clinical, commercial, and administrative facilities.
 CCC’s housing and services team serves about 3,500 people each year who are homeless or at risk of homelessness, and provides a diverse range of supportive housing programs including those helping people in recovery from drug or alcohol addiction, homeless veterans, re-entry programs for people exiting the criminal justice system and housing integrated with health care programming.

 Sean is active in a number of community and industry efforts.
 He has served as a board member of Housing Oregon (formerly Oregon Opportunity Network) and the Oregon Facility Authority, and has been an advisory member to several local and statewide initiatives.
 He holds a Bachelor of Arts in English and Communications from Shippensburg University and is a licensed property manager in Oregon.

 Peter Beyer, M.B.A., C.P.A.

 Peter joined CCC in 2021 and brings extensive business experience including government and nonprofit management.
 Since 2013, Peter served as the CFO for Home Forward, the largest provider of affordable housing in Oregon.
 In 2020, Peter was recognized as a CFO of the Year Honoree by the Portland Business Journal.
 Though he has wide experience in a range of strategic and financial functions for multiple industries, the bulk of his career has been in the service sector.
 Prior to working at Home Forward, Peter was Controller for Thresholds, Illinois’ largest non-profit mental health provider.